 Highlights and Accomplishments

-Through the District of Columbia Infrastructure Academy (DCIA), DOES connected District residents to job certification and training programs in emerging fields.
-DCIA partnered with Washington Gas to prepare District residents for careers in the energy and utilities sector.
-The virtual program began on June 1, 2020, with 19 participants enrolled.
+Through DCIA, DOES connects District residents to job certification and training programs in emerging fields.
+DCIA partnered with Washington Gas to prepare District residents for careers in the energy and utility sector.

-During this time, the leadership at Washington Gas and DCIA were faced with many complex challenges including: keeping the trainees engaged, setting up a labor-intensive program virtually, providing technological access for remote learning, and ensuring that each graduate had an opportunity to interview with an employer upon program completion.
-The Office of Talent and Client Services (OTCS) worked closely with Washington Gas to engage 22 employer partners to interview program participants for potential jobs.
+In response to the COVID-19 pandemic, the virtual program began on June 1, 2020, with 19 participants enrolled.
+During this time, the leadership at Washington Gas and DCIA were faced with many complex challenges, including keeping the trainees engaged, setting up a labor-intensive program virtually, providing technological access for remote learning, and ensuring that each graduate had an opportunity to interview with an employer upon program completion.
+OTCS worked closely with Washington Gas to engage 22 employer partners to interview program participants for potential jobs.
 Following interviews, 81 percent of the cohort who engaged in hiring events received a job offer.

-This section provides information requested in section (a) of D.C.
-Official Code §32-771, which shall include the following outcome measures for job training or adult education participants delineated by job training program and vendor:

-New Program Enrollment

-Continued Program Participation (from previous reporting period)

-Activity Completion

-Program Exit

 Pre-Apprenticeship Program

 Program Service Level Details